JoseJ09/Insurance-Analysis2/README.md

     #> Residual standard error: 70830 on 2175 degrees of freedom
     #> Multiple R-squared:  0.9952, Adjusted R-squared:  0.9952
     #> F-statistic: 7.462e+04 on 6 and 2175 DF,  p-value: < 2.2e-16

+View payments and payment averages by: a) Insured b) Claims c) Kilometres

     #>
     #> Call: